ubco-W2022T1-cosc301/project-group07/final_report_group07.md

   <li> As expected, the number of games per console increases and decrases as the console's market value rises and falls
 </ul>

 As shown in the figures above, we were able to create clean visualizations to diplay the data and demonstrate how we were able to answer our intial inquires.
-Our work only touches the surface of data analysis with these values but is able to display our procsses and conclusions.
+Our work only touches the surface of the possible analysis with this dataset, however these results are able to display our processes and the conclusions we were able to make.